 Match-fixing charge surfaces ahead of Australian Open

-Victoria state police on Thursday charged an 18-year-old man following an investigation by detectives from the Sporting Integrity Intelligence Unit into allegations of match-fixing at a lower-tier tournament in Traralgon, 160 kilometres southeast of Melbourne, in October.
-Police did not disclose the name or other details of the man, but said he will appear at the Latrobe Valley Magistrates' Court on March 2 charged with engaging in conduct that corrupts a betting outcome.
+Match-fixing charge surfaces ahead of Australian Open Match-fixing in tennis is back on the radar, less than two weeks before the Australian Open Check out this story on USATODAY.com: http://usat.ly/2j7Tcyf BRISBANE, Australia - Match-fixing in tennis is back on the radar, less than two weeks before the Australian Open.
+Victoria state police on Thursday charged an 18-year-old man following an investigation by detectives from the Sporting Integrity Intelligence Unit into allegations of match-fixing at a lower-tier tournament in Traralgon, 160 kilometers southeast of Melbourne, in October.

 Add your comments below